fifostr - A FIFO (first in first out) buffer for strings derived from deque with pattern match callbacks

 - 1.1.6 added PyPi version badge in README.md

 - 1.1.5 coverage to 100%, added badging, added README.rst

 - 1.1.x changed class name from fifostr to FIFOStr to make PEP8 compliant. fixed bug in setup.py (package_dir)

 - 1.0.x documentation clean up

 README.md vs README.rst

-The README.rst is generated from the README.md using pandoc but the content is identical.
-This has to do with uneven support of markdown vs ReStructured Text on github vs PyPi.
+The README.rst is generated from the README.md using pandoc but the content is identical. (used for PyPi in earlier releases)

 See LICENSE.txt file in this directory.
 The license is the OSI approved "FreeBSD" 2 clause license.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size FIFOStr-1.1.15-py2.py3-none-any.whl (12.6 kB)||File type Wheel||Python version py2.py3||Upload date||Hashes View hashes|